bernie-skipole/indipydriver/docs/source/usage/logging.rst

 *ERROR* Logs errors including tracebacks from exceptions

+*WARNING* Logs connection status for remote links

-*INFO* Logs informational messages and error messages.
+*INFO* Logs informational messages.

-*DEBUG* Logs xml data transmitted and received, and the info and error messages.
+*DEBUG* Logs xml data transmitted and received.
 The logs of BLOB tags do not include contents.

 To log to a file, at the top of your script add::